kmlawson/skills-in-transnational-history/seminars.md

 [Historical Network Research - Bibliography](http://historicalnetworkresearch.org/resources/bibliography/)

-## Week 9 - Developing a Network Database
+## ERASE - Developing a Network Database

 This week we'll discuss some of the background of what needs to be thought about prior to the creation of a database and some of the challenges at the outset.
 The basics of what a relational database is, and how it has come to dominate, until very recently, almost everything you interact with online.
 This week we will also have a closer look at some existing databases, how, they are structured, and what happens when you interact with them.
 We will also discuss how prosopographical efforts and biographical or event databases are now a key part of linking to heuristic map making and GIS analysis.